-The membership of the Committees is governed by Elections according to the YusApuY Constitution with four members elected during the annual election.
-Those four members will then decide the Chair and Co-chair Alternate.
+The membership of the Committees is governed by Elections according to the YusApuY Constitution with four members elected during the biennial election.
+Those four members will then decide the Chair and Vice-Chair.

-The term for all Communications Committee members is one year and begins on January 1.
+The term for all Communications Committee members is two years and begins on January 1.

 A Committee member who does not uphold their responsibilities or misses a significant number of meetings without a reasonable explanation may be asked by the Executive Board to resign from the Committee.
 If the member refuses to resign, recall/de-appointment action may be taken to remove the member from the Committee (see Article VI, Sections 3 and 4).

-The Chair of the Committee, and co-Chair alternate, will be a member of the Committee, elected annually by the Committee (see Constitution Article V, Section 1).
+The Chair of the Committee, and Vice-Chair, will be a member of the Committee, elected biennially (every two years) by the Committee (see Constitution Article V, Section 1).